openfga/vscode-ext/README.md

 - Run `npm install` in the root directory.
 This installs all necessary npm modules.
 - Run `npm run compile` to compile the code & client for testing.
-- Run `npm test` to execute the client test suite.
+- Run `npm run test-node` to execute the client node test suite.

+#### Remote Testing the Web functionality

+- To manually test the extension in the browser for [VS Code for the Web](https://vscode.dev/) before publishing, follow [these instructions](https://code.visualstudio.com/api/extension-guides/web-extensions#test-your-web-extension-in-vscode.dev) to setup a VS Code for the Web instance with your local extension, and then proceed with the normal testing flow.

 ## Roadmap